 Moon and Saturn

-Look for Saturn close to the upper right of the Moon as night falls.
-The giant planet looks like a bright golden star.
+Look for Saturn rising directly above our own moon late this evening, and to the right of the Moon at first light tomorrow.
+Saturn looks like a bright golden star.

 Script by Damond Benningfield, Copyright 2013